Set up tenants in Cloud Commander

 Prerequisites

-- Your need the Cloud Commander Microsoft Cloud Access Administrators role or be a member of a group with that role.
+- You need the Cloud Commander Microsoft Cloud Access Administrators role or be a member of a group with that role.

-- To access your customer tenants using Cloud Commander, ensure your customers don't have Conditional Access policies that block your access.
+- Your customers' Conditional Access policies allow access.
 See Set up your customer's Conditional Access policies.

 Set up CSP tenants